PlanTL-GOB-ES/SPACCC_POS/README.md

 * the reduced tag
 * the full wordform
-* the complete POS tag
+* the lemma and the complete POS tag

 This annotation format is produced by running an script that converts the output of SPACC_POS-TAGGER.
+The description of the FreeLing tagset may be found at https://talp-upc.gitbook.io/freeling-4-1-user-manual/tagsets/tagset-es.

 ## Corpus predictions